 For Many Patients, Dental Implants Are the Optimal Choice for Tooth Replacement

-Dr. Beck is an expert at placing dental implants, and she recommends this type of tooth replacement system to her patients because of their many benefits:
+Dr. Beck is highly skilled at placing dental implants, and she recommends this type of tooth replacement system to her patients because of their many benefits:

 - They are permanent